tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 #### Semantics with `enable.auto.commit`

-If `enable.auto.commit: false` is set in `rdkafka_options`, the consumer offset in kafka will only be committed when the event has been successfully reached the other end of the pipeline (typically some [offramp](offramps.md#offramps) ).
+If `enable.auto.commit: false` is set in `rdkafka_options`, the consumer offset in kafka will only be committed when the event has successfully reached the other end of the pipeline (typically some [offramp](offramps.md#offramps) ).
 If an event failed during processing within the pipeline or at a downstream offramp, the consumer offset will be reset to the offset of the failed event, so it will be retried.
 This has some consequences worth mentioning:

 * Already processed `kafka` messages (that have succeeded before the failed message failed) might be seen again multiple times.
 * If the message is persistently failing (e.g. due to an malformed payload or similar), tremor will retry those messages infinitely.

-If persistent failures are to be expected (e.g. due to incorrect event payloads) or if repeating messages in general are a problem for the application, avoiding retries with `retry_failed_events: false` is advised.
+If persistent failures are to be expected (e.g. due to incorrect event payloads), or if repeating messages in general are a problem for the application, avoiding retries with `retry_failed_events: false` is advised.

 If `enable.auto.commit: true` is set in `rdkafka_options`, which is the default behaviour if nothing is specified, the offset is immediately committed upon event reception in tremor, regardless of success or failure of processing the `kafka` message as event in tremor.